 QSI Graduate Studies: Leadership Cohort

 The purpose of the School Leadership Program is to provide the graduate coursework and support that will lead to state-issued leadership credentials.
 With these credentials, graduates of the program will possess both the theoretical foundation and proper licensing to pursue leadership positions at schools anywhere, including within QSI and outside of QSI.
+Please note that taking leadership courses and/or receiving administrative credentials does NOT guarantee employment as an administrator (within QSI or elsewhere.)

 Partnership with SUNY Buffalo State